oversword/super-small-state-machine/README.md

 	&& pathReferenceError  instanceof SuperSmallStateMachineError // true
 ```

-Passing a state, instance, data, and/or stack with make those properties available in the error
+Passing a state, instance, and/or data will make those properties available in the error

 ```javascript
 return new SuperSmallStateMachineError('', {